DataDog/documentation/content/en/real_user_monitoring/error_tracking/mobile/reactnative.md

 #### Specifying a custom release version

-Use the `DATADOG_RELEASE_VERSION` environment variable to specify a different release version for your sourcemaps, starting from `@datadog/mobile-react-native@2.3.5` and `@datadog/datadog-ci@v2.37.0`.
+Use the `DATADOG_RELEASE_VERSION` environment variable to specify a different release version for your source maps, starting from `@datadog/mobile-react-native@2.3.5` and `@datadog/datadog-ci@v2.37.0`.

-When the SDK is initialized with a version suffix, you must manually override the release version in order for the sourcemap and build versions to match.
+When the SDK is initialized with a version suffix, you must manually override the release version in order for the source map and build versions to match.

 ## Limitations